Volvo P1800: Influence

 The all-glass rear hatch of the ES-model proved to be very popular with future Volvo-designers.
 Similar designs were used on the Volvo 480, on multiple concept cars and on the Volvo C30.

 End of the line

 For the last model year, 1973, only the 1800ES wagon was produced.
 Total production of the 1800 line from 1961 through 1973 was 47,492 units.
-Production ended on 27 June 1973, although Volvo was in negotiations with Coggiola concerning a possible P1800ESC.
+Production ended on 27 June 1973, although Volvo did engage in negotiations with Coggiola concerning a possible P1800ESC.
 The Volvo 262C coupé was an indirect successor.